KevinDahlberg/log_my_run_app/BLOG.md

 to do grunt, install dependencies, fire up the server, and put together the README.

-Installed grunt, dependencies, and got the JSON package updated
+Installed grunt, dependencies, and got the JSON package updated README file finished.
+Tasks listed for the MVP.
+Goal for today is to get as much of the MVP finished as possible.

+First things first, time to spin up the Server.

+Server spun up.
+I was very fortunate to have that information already created in my sandbox.

+Time to access the DB.
+The DB that I will be working with is on MLab.

+App now connects to the DB.
+I also set up the GET, POST, and Delete routes on the server side.

+I think all the back end stuff for right now is finished.
+Time to tackle the MVP on the front end.